ibm-build-lab/terraform-ibm-cloud-pak/README.md

 ## Provisioning the Cloud Pak Modules

-Refer to `<module>/README.md` for specific details on how to invoke the module from a Terraform Script.
+Refer to `modules/<module>/README.md` for specific details on how to invoke the module from a Terraform Script.

+Refer to `examples/<module>` for code examples to invoke the module from a Terraform Script.

 ## Testing